2021 ISDDE Virtual Conference

 Theme: Designing for this day and age

-12:00 – 12:50 Curriculum design for this day and age – Plenary session including keynote presentation
+Plenary Session – Curriculum design for this day and age

 Designing a completely free, fully-resourced, coherent, research-informed school mathematics curriculum

-I will outline the early stages in the design work that we are doing now in the Mathematics Education Centre at Loughborough University to try to envisage how we might design a completely free, fully-resourced curriculum for lower-secondary school mathematics.
-I will explain the contextual features of school mathematics resourcing in England which lead us to think that this is a timely and important thing to do, and share the design principles we have arrived at from the research literature.
-I will also share our emerging attempts to map out a way forward.
+In my presentation I outline the early stages in the design work that we are doing now in the Mathematics Education Centre at Loughborough University to try to envisage how we might design a completely free, fully-resourced curriculum for lower-secondary school mathematics.
+I explain the contextual features of school mathematics resourcing in England which lead us to think that this is a timely and important thing to do, and share the design principles we have arrived at from the research literature.
+I also share our emerging attempts to map out a way forward.

 This session provided an opportunity to watch interviews with three designers who consider designing for this day and age from three different perspectives.